-This recipe for chicken corn chowder with sweet potatoes is so simple – and so unique and delicious!
-Who knew chowder would be perfect with sweet potatoes?
+This simple recipe for chicken corn chowder with sweet potatoes is so unique and delicious!
+Who chowder would be perfect with sweet potatoes?

 This amazing chicken corn chowder with sweet potatoes has been a family favorite for many years.